What is the greatest gift your father gave you?

-A father is a man who puts his mancho man ego away, and he plays with his kid(s).
+- A father is a man who puts his macho man ego away, and he plays with his kid(s).

-A father is a man who lives as it were his last day to be a father.
+- A father is a man who lives as it was his last day to be a father.

-A father is a man who gives the wealthiest gift to his of LOVE to his child.
+- A father is a man who gives the wealthiest gift to his LOVE to his child.

 So if you are a man reading this right now, and you are wondering what valuable gift to give to your kids…

-That five minutes you sacrifice to be with your children, it could worth a lot more than you will ever know to your children well being when they grow older.
+That five minutes you sacrifice to be with your children, it could worth a lot more than you will ever know to your children’s well-being when they grow older.
 It’s the one gift that keeps on compounding and never goes out of fashion regardless of age, time and location.

 Most importantly, your bonding relationship between you and your children will last a lifetime.